PromptQuorumPromptQuorum

 Can I run multiple agents in parallel?

 Yes.
-Use async frameworks (FastAPI) to handle concurrent agent requests.
-Each gets its own LLM instance.
+Use async frameworks like FastAPI to handle concurrent agent requests.
+Each request gets its own conversation state.
+Note that each parallel agent requires its own LLM inference thread, so VRAM limits how many you can run simultaneously.

 Sources